lar-mo/api.roadtripsandhikes.org/README.md

 - "total_elev_percentage" (based on 100,000)

 The Overall Stats are surfaced in a web view:
+- Full page
-- By Slug https://api.roadtripsandhikes.org/hiking-stats/for/larry-moiola/?2021 - Full page view w/ custom CSS
+  - By Slug https://api.roadtripsandhikes.org/hiking-stats/for/larry-moiola/?2021&full - Full page view w/ capsule CSS
-- By Slug https://api.roadtripsandhikes.org/hiking-stats/for/larry-moiola/?rgba(255,33,0,0.7) - Widget view (w/ custom bg: dark-orange bg, white text)
+  - By Slug https://api.roadtripsandhikes.org/hiking-stats/for/larry-moiola/?2021&full&flat - Full page view w/ capsule CSS without drop-shadow
+  - By Id https://api.roadtripsandhikes.org/hiking-stats/for/1/?2021&full - Full page view w/ capsule CSS
+  - By Shortened URL https://rtah.xyz/h/?y=2021 - redirects to https://api.roadtripsandhikes.org/hiking-stats/for/larry-moiola/?2021&full

+- Widget
-- By Slug https://api.roadtripsandhikes.org/hiking-stats/for/larry-moiola/ - (default: black bg, white text) - Widget view
+  - By Slug https://api.roadtripsandhikes.org/hiking-stats/for/larry-moiola/ - Default: black bg, white text
-- By Id https://api.roadtripsandhikes.org/hiking-stats/for/1/?2021 - Full page view w/ custom CSS
+  - By Id https://api.roadtripsandhikes.org/hiking-stats/for/1/ - Default: black bg, white text
-- By Id https://api.roadtripsandhikes.org/hiking-stats/for/1/?2021?rgba(255,33,0,0.7) - Widget view (w/ custom bg: dark-orange bg, white text)
+  - By Slug https://api.roadtripsandhikes.org/hiking-stats/for/larry-moiola/?rgba(255,33,0,0.7) - (custom colors: dark-orange bg, white text)
-- By Id https://api.roadtripsandhikes.org/hiking-stats/for/1/ - (default: black bg, white text) - Widget view
+  - By Id https://api.roadtripsandhikes.org/hiking-stats/for/1/?2021?rgba(255,33,0,0.7) - (custom colors: dark-orange bg, white text)

 The URL args are used to toggle Widget vs Full Page via when the page is loaded (JavaScript).
-- If no arg, the widget view with default colors is returned
+- If no args, the widget view with default colors is returned
-- If "?2021", the full-page view is returned
 - If a valid RGBA code, e.g. "rgba(0,0,0,1)", the widget view is return with custom color
+- If "full", the full-page view is returned, *no custom colors
-- If anything else, the widget view with default colors is returned
+- If invalid args, the widget view with default colors is returned

 ### Note: The widget is currently used on https://roadtripsandhikes.blogspot.com, shown under the header.